Kwirtz/novelpy/docs/source/indicators.rst

    :param int focal_year: Calculate the novelty score for every document which has a date of creation = focal_year.
    :param str client_name: Mongo URI if your data is hosted on a MongoDB instead of a JSON file
    :param str db_name: Name of the MongoDB.
+   :param bool density: If True, save an array where each cell is the score of a combination.
+If False, save only the percentile of this array

    :return: